 Bicycle Types

 • Bicycle stalls vary in length.
-Bicycles must fit in designated space (71”) without protruding into the aisle.
+All bicycles must fit in designated space (71”) without protruding into the aisle.

-• Fuel-powered, tandem or three-wheel bicycles are not allowed.
+• Gas-powered, tandem or three-wheel bicycles are not allowed.

 • Training wheels, detachable or collapsible trailers or large, bulky attachments which expand bicycle width, such as saddlebags, baskets, backpacks or briefcases, are not allowed.